salimfadhley/mind_of_steele/scripts/mind_of_steele_106.md

 > Clip: This is our self-powered TV that we have designed.
 The first thing in the world to have such kind of a technology, where a television is powered with a radio frequency.
 So as you can see, right now I'm powering this television.
 Behind the television you can see that there is a microsonic energy device, this box.
 This is the device that is converting radio frequencies into pure energy.
 As you can see, the power of the cable was supposed to be here.
 On all traditional televisions, power comes here.
 But there is no power as you can see.

-We already have a very popular machine that can turn electromagnetic radiation into electrical power - that's a photovoltaic cell; a solar cell.
+Link 9: We already have a very popular machine that can turn electromagnetic radiation into electrical power - that's a photovoltaic cell; a solar cell.
 But this machine is apparently something quite different.

  A machine that allegedly converts electromagnetic radiation, which is already 'pure energy' into an even purer form 'pure energy' is possibly the most zen thing I've ever heard of.